Sainte-Julie, Quebec

 Sainte-Julie ([sɛ̃t ʒyli]; originally Sainte-Julie-de-Verchères), is an off-island suburb of Montreal, in southwestern Quebec, Canada, east of Montreal in Marguerite-D'Youville Regional County Municipality.
 The population as of the Canada 2021 Census was 30,045.
-In 2009 Sainte-Julie was called one of the best towns in which to live in Québec.
+In 2009 Sainte-Julie was called one of the best towns in which to live in Quebec, and the city is often known as "The Happiest City in Quebec" (French: "La ville la plus heureuse du Québec").